sclorg/s2i-ruby-container/3.0/README.md

 podman pull ubi9/ruby-30
 ```

-An RHEL7 image `ubi9/ruby-30` is used in this example.
+A RHEL9 image `ubi9/ruby-30` is used in this example.

 #### 2. Pull and application code